Biden deal in 'pretty good shape,' but no breakthrough yet

 WASHINGTON (AP) — House Speaker Nancy Pelosi declared Wednesday that Democrats are in “pretty good shape” on President Joe Biden's sweeping domestic plan, but hopes for a breakthrough quickly faded when a pivotal Democratic senator panned a new billionaires' tax to help pay for the $1.75 trillion package.

 Biden and Democrats are racing to wrap up talks before the president departs this week for overseas global summits.
-Besides pressing for important party priorities, he's hoping to show foreign leaders the U.S. is getting things done under his still-new administration.
+One potential new casualty — a paid family leave benefit — was now being reduced to a more narrow program, perhaps for parents to care for new children.
+Besides pressing for important party priorities, Biden's hoping to show foreign leaders the U.S. is getting things done under his still-new administration.

-A signature package of proposals in the balance, the president could yet visit Capitol Hill before traveling abroad Thursday.
+The president's signature package of social service and climate change proposals in the balance, Biden could yet visit Capitol Hill before traveling abroad Thursday.
+House Democrats are set to meet in the morning.
 The administration is assessing the situation “hour by hour,” White House press secretary Jen Psaki said.

 “We are on track now to move forward once we get an agreement,” Psaki said.

-But Biden's big proposal of social services and climate change programs ran into stubborn new setbacks, chief among them how to pay for it all.
+But Biden's big proposal ran into stubborn new setbacks, chief among them how to pay for it all.

 A just-proposed tax on billionaires could be scrapped after Democratic Sen. Joe Manchin of West Virginia objected, according to a senior party aide, who requested anonymity to discuss the private talks.